omgnetwork/omgnetwork.github.io/docs/quick-start-webwallet.md

 ---
 id: quick-start-webwallet
-title: Getting Started
+title: Web Wallet Quick Start
-sidebar_label: Getting Started
+sidebar_label: Web Wallet Quick Start
 ---

 This guide shows how to perform OMG transactions using a Web Wallet in your browser.